dssgabriel/sampik/docs/contributing/documentation.rst

 Documentation
 =============

-You are welcome to extend SAMPIK's documentation!
+You are welcome to extend sampik's documentation!
 All help is appreciated.

 Using reStructedText
 --------------------